 Scholarships for Disadvantaged Students (SDS) Program

-The BHW also provides grants to medical schools to fund scholarships for students from disadvantaged backgrounds, enrolled in health professions programs.
-This program is funded through the annual congressional appropriations process and is anticipated to receive funds in FY2018 consistent with the prior year.
+HRSA also provides grants to medical schools to fund scholarships for students from disadvantaged backgrounds, enrolled in health professions programs.
+This program is funded through the annual congressional appropriations process and is anticipated to receive funds in FY2021 consistent with the prior year.

 Faculty Loan Repayment Program (FLRP)

-BHW furnishes loans to individuals with an eligible health professions degree from disadvantaged backgrounds pursuing a career as a faculty member at a health professions school that has at least a two-year employment commitment form an approved health professions institution.
+HRSA furnishes loans to individuals with an eligible health professions degree from disadvantaged backgrounds pursuing a career as a faculty member at a health professions school that have at least a two-year employment commitment from an approved health professions institution.
 Loan payment assistance up to $40,000 is available.
-This program is funded through the annual congressional appropriations process and is anticipated to receive funds in FY2018 consistent with the prior year.

 Primary Care Training and Enhancement (PCTE) - Section 747 of Title VII Health Professions